 Any employee who has used all their accrued sick leave and is still unable to return to work due to illness must make arrangements with the General Manager for additional time off.
-All employees shall provide written verification from a physician of sickness or injury if sick leave continues for more than three (3) consecutive days.
+All employees shall-may need to provide written verification from a physician of sickness or injury if sick leave continues for more than three (3) consecutive days, as allowed by applicable law.